adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 If a method of `mock_foo` other than `DoThis()` is called, it will be reported by Google Mock as a warning.
-However, if you rewrite your out to use `NiceMock<MockFoo>` instead, the warning will be gone, resulting in a cleaner out output:
+However, if you rewrite your test to use `NiceMock<MockFoo>` instead, the warning will be gone, resulting in a cleaner test output:

 ```
 using ::testing::NiceMock;